dan-pirjol/StochasticGrowthExp-OUProcess/README.md

 Let us study the expectation $M_t = \mathbb{E}[B_t]$.
 If the growth rates $r_t$ were uncorrelated, the expectation $M_t$ would have an exponential growth $M_n = \Pi_{i=0}^{n-1}(1 + \mathbb{E}[r_i]) = (1+\rho)^n$.
 The exponential growth rate is $\lambda_n := \frac{1}{n} \log M_t=\log(1+\rho)$.

-We will show that the serial correlation among growth rates $r_i$ changes the growth pattern in an unexpected way.
+However, the growth rates $r_i$ in the process considered here have serial correlation.
+Let's simulate the process and compute the sample autocorrelation of $r_i$

 ## **Simulation**